dfinke/vscode-pandoc/README.md

 * if necessary to set options for each output format.
   * default: `$ pandoc inFile.md -o outFile.{pdf|word|html}`

-For adding additionnal output formats, just add `pandoc.<format>OptString` keys in your settings, with the proper pandoc options:
+For adding custom output formats, just add `pandoc.<format>OptString` keys in your settings, with the proper pandoc options:

 ```json
 // This will add an "epub" output format to vscode-pandoc